How to Do Laundry While Traveling

 So, to lighten the load let’s tackle a few travel clothing do’s and don’ts, and take a good hard look at the best ways to do laundry while you travel, including the time, cost, and pros and cons of each option.
 Roll up your sleeves because it’s time to get your hands dirty.

 The Best Travel Fabrics for Doing Laundry On the Go

 Jeans Are the Ultimate Travel Fabric

-If you’ve got the money buy merino wool.
+But really, if you’ve got the money buy merino wool.
 It’s literally the best material on earth.
 Comfortable, durable, warm, breathing, soft to the touch, wrinkle-resistant and fast-drying.
 If I could make all my clothing out of merino wool I would, starting with this merino smartwool t-shirt.

 Underwear That Goes the Distance